openedx/edx-proctoring/docs/developing.rst

 * Create a test user that is not staff

-Note: you can create new emails by adding a suffix starting with + to your edx email For example, andya+test@edx.org
+Note: you can create new emails by adding a suffix starting with + to your edX email For example, andya+test@edx.org

 * Enroll for the `proctoring test course <https://courses.stage.edx.org/courses/course-v1:Proctoring2+Proctoring2+Proctoring2/info>`_